Overview: Using the theater element of voice choice to understand character pitches in E/LA

 In addition, students are encouraged to harness that natural tendency in dramatic play to adopt voices for character pitches and transfer that to their reading using different voices for different characters as they read.
 Students are invited to explore and name vocal pitch and body shape and level by listening to music and responding and ultimately dramatizing stories to reflect intentional acting choices to portray characters.
 Download this FREE arts integration lesson below!

 Theatre Standard: TH:Cr1.1.2 c.

 Want to learn how to create and curate your own arts integration lessons?
-Try our Foundations of Arts Integration online class for 120 continuing professional hours or 3 graduate credits!
+Try our Creative Mindset online course!
 You’ll leave the course with several lessons you can use right away and a clear plan for integrating the arts in your classroom, school or district.